 No extra credit is given in this course.
+I will not put more work on myself for your lack of effort.
 Whatever effort you would put into an extra credit assignment put into completing the lab exercises and studying for exams.
+That being said, I will try to be as understanding as I can when certain situations or hardships arise.